CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 This set of exercises and adversarial missions is intended to:

-- Build a skill set with baseline instruction set architectures (ISAs) such as ARMv8 and RISC-V and the same ISAs with CHERI extensions, as well as awareness of some of the dynamics of CHERI-enabled software, through skills development exercises.
+- Build a skill set with CHERI C software atop CHERI-enabled Instruction Set Architectures (ISAs) such as CHERI-RISC-V and Morello, through skills development exercises.
-- Develop adversarial experience with CHERI-enabled ISAs performing basic investigation around gradations of CHERI feature deployment through focused adversarial missions.
+- Develop adversarial experience with CHERI-enabled software performing basic investigation around gradations of CHERI feature deployment through focused adversarial missions.